Have a question about Climb to the Top?

 Yes.
 There is discounted parking across the street at 100 Clarendon Street, Boston, MA.
 You will need to present valid ‘participant’ identification, such as your participant wristband or bib number, to the garage office in order to receive the validation.

 Yes.
 All participants receive an event T-shirt on the day of the event.

 How many rest stops will there be along our 61 story route?

-Climb to the Top will have three rest stops along the route.
+Climb to the Top will have at least two rest stops along the route.
 Please watch your footing at these locations to avoid slipping.
 The exact placement of rest stops will be announced closer to the event.

 Will restrooms be available while I am climbing?

 Yes.
 Each rest stop will have access to a restroom.